-While pyflakes doesn’t do any stylistic checks, there is another tool that combines pyflakes with style checks against PEP8: Flake8.
-Flake8, aside from combining pyflakes and pep8, also adds per-project configuration ability.
+Although pyflakes do not do any stylistic checks, there is another tool that combines pyflakes with PEP8 style checks: flake8. flake8, in addition to combining pyflakes and pep8, also adds configuration options for each project.

 Mypy is a static type checker for Python.

-While mypy is still in development, it already supports a significant subset of Python features.
+Although mypy is still under development, it already supports a significant subset of Python functions.

-Type declarations act as machine-checked documentation and static typing makes your code easier to understand and easier to modify without introducing bugs.
+Type declarations act as machine-tested documentation, and static typing makes your code clearer and easier to modify without making errors.

-One of the powerful tools for static analysis to analyze Python code and output information about errors, potential problems, convention violations and complexity.
-It incorporates:
+One of the powerful static analysis tools for analyzing Python code and displaying information about errors, potential issues, convention violations and complexity.
+It includes:

-Chances are, you will consider most of the warnings that come from tools like pylint or pep8 or pyflakes to be a bit picky.
-There are warnings about line length, there are warnings about whitespace on empty lines, there are warnings about how much space there is between methods on your class etc. What you probably want, however, is a list of actual problems in your code.
+Most of the warnings coming from tools such as pylint, pep8 or pyflakes are likely to be a bit picky.
+There are warnings about line lengths, warnings about spaces on empty lines, warnings about how much space there is between methods in your class, etc. However, what you actually need is a list of actual problems in your code.

-For that reason, Prospector has a series of settings and default behaviors to supress the more picky warnings and only provide things that are important.
+For this reason, Prospector has a number of settings and default behavior to suppress more picky warnings and provide only what is important.

 $ pip install prospector